-E-safety is part of the school's safeguarding responsibilities.
+Online safety is part of the school's safeguarding responsibilities.
 This policy relates to other policies including those for behaviour, safeguarding, anti-bullying, data handling and the use of images.

-- The e-safety policy covers the use of all technology which can access the school network and the internet or which facilitates electronic communication from school to beyond the bounds of the school site.
-This includes but is not limited to workstations, laptops, mobile phones, tablets and hand held games consoles used on the school site. - The e-safety policy recognises that there are differences between the use of technology as a private individual and as a member of staff / pupil.
+- The online safety policy covers the use of all technology which can access the school network and the internet or which facilitates electronic communication at school, between school and home and home learning.
+This includes but is not limited to workstations, laptops, mobile phones, tablets and Chromebooks. - The online safety policy recognises that there are differences between the use of technology as a private individual and as a member of staff / pupil.

-Witley C of E Infant School E-Safety Policy
+Witley C of E Infant School Online Safety Policy